NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 Response to Perplexing Presentations (PP)

 The term Perplexing Presentations and management approach should be explained to the parents and the child, if the child is at an appropriate developmental stage.
-Parents will be informed of the assessment process and that information will be gathered from other care-givers and professionals.
+Parents will be informed of the assessment process, and that information will be gathered from other caregivers and professionals.
 This should be done collaboratively with the parents and with consent.
-If parents refuse to consent to this process consideration needs to be give as to whether the threshold for significant harm has been met and consent overridden.
+If parents refuse to consent to this process, consideration needs to be given as to whether the threshold for significant harm has been met and consent overridden.

 Liaison with Primary Care:

-If there are concerns about the welfare of a child and FII is a consideration, the child’s needs are paramount and the GP has a duty to share any relevant and proportionate information that may impact on the welfare of a child.
+If there are concerns about the welfare of a child and FII is a consideration, the child’s needs are paramount, and the GP has a duty to share any relevant and proportionate information that may impact the welfare of a child.
 This includes sharing relevant information about parents and carers as well as the child.
 GPs are well placed to recognise early symptoms and signs of PP/FII in a child, and as the primary record keeper of all health records, can play a key role in recognising patterns of worrying behaviour from multiple presentations at different settings.
-If there are concerns about PP/FII and the child is not known to a Consultant they should be referred to a Paediatrician, Consultant Child Psychiatrist or Consultant Clinical Psychologist (dependent upon the presenting issues) with expertise in symptoms and signs that are being presented.
+If there are concerns about PP/FII and the child is not known to a Consultant, they should be referred to a Paediatrician, Consultant Child Psychiatrist or Consultant Clinical Psychologist (dependent upon the presenting issues) with expertise in symptoms and signs that are being presented.
 The GP should make it clear about their concerns re possible PP/ FII in the referral letter and what has been discussed with the parents.
 Timeliness of the referral will depend on presentation.
-For example, if there are signs or symptoms of induced illness such as suffocation or poisoning then same day referral is needed with a concurrent urgent referral to Children’s Social Care (CSC).
+If there are indicators of immediate harm to a child, the response guidance above, in relation to immediate harm, should be followed.

-GPs should also discuss concerns with the Named GPs, Named Nurse for Safeguarding in Primary Care or Designated Health Professionals for Safeguarding Children.
+If concerns arise within General Practice, there should be consultation with the Named GP for Safeguarding Children in the first instance.
+If the Named GP requires further support, they can contact the Designated Professionals Team.
 When recording concerns about PP/FII, GPs should ensure that these concerns are recorded within the child’s clinical record but that the entry is not visible on online access, as parental awareness of the concern may escalate the risk to the child.

 • Collate all current medical/health involvement in the child’s investigations and treatment.